 - Early senescence (biological aging)

-Temperature maintenance of ground-transported and air-freighted flowers is difficult, and temperature-abuse is common in the industry.
-The transportation and distribution of fresh-cut flowers is a multi-step process with many areas for potential cold chain breaks including:
+Temperature maintenance of ground-transported and air-freighted flowers is difficult, which is why temperature abuse (such as flowers being poorly pre-cooled or excessively cooled) is common in the industry.
+Careful temperature control on the transportation and distribution of fresh-cut flowers is a multi-step process with many areas for potential cold chain breaks including:

 - Cooling facilities

 Understanding exactly when and where temperature issues are occurring in the supply chain is valuable for driving continuous improvement and increasing product quality, ultimately increasing profit margins and brand integrity.

 Use Case: Temperature Monitoring the Flower Supply Chain